-Resource management includes logging, tracking, and vetting resource requests across the HCC and in coordination with the ESF-8 lead agency.
+Resource management include logging, tracking, and vetting resource requests across the HCC and in coordination with the ESF-8 lead agency.
 This is done at the county level ESF-8.
 The state uses WebEOC to track all mission requests.
-The Coalition monitors all resource requests and attempts to find needed resources from within the region.
+The Coalition monitors all resource requests and attempts to find needed resources from with-in the region.